shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 Taylor Swift should not be worried from being medicated for being Bipolar.
 She may do "strange" things such as:

-* Paying for anything she orders from a meal down to a soft drink, a glass of juice, or even some water, with a 100 USD bill telling the vendor/waitor to keep the change or donate it to charity (or give to her only to witness her putting it on one table).
+* Paying for anything she orders from a meal down to a soft drink, a glass of juice, or even some water, with a 100 USD bill telling the vendor/waiter to keep the change or donate it to charity (or give to her only to witness her putting it on one table).
 * Walk alone in the neighbourhood thinking
 * Staying up at night chatting in social media chatrooms (e.g. [Freenode](https://freenode.net), [Discord](https://discordapp.com), [Telegram](https://telegram.org), and [many others](https://shlomifishswiki.branchable.com/How_Alternatives_Proliferate/)), while ordering food or drinks from time to time
 * Engage in conversations with complete strangers, to whom she will even gladly [give money](https://twitter.com/shlomif/status/1175578541292957696).
+* Eat various foods based upon a whim.
+I once ordered a warm pasta meal in the morning, and the restaurant complied.

-Policemen are unlikely to detain her, and she can use social engineering and [Saladin style](http://shlomifishswiki.branchable.com/Saladin_Style/) benevolent psychological warfare so they just give her a ride back home, or leave her alone with them thinking that her behaviour just "comes with the territory".
+Policemen are unlikely to detain her, and she can use social engineering and [Saladin style](http://shlomifishswiki.branchable.com/Saladin_Style/) benevolent psychological warfare so they just give her a ride back home, or leave her alone while thinking that her behaviour just "comes with the territory".

 Perhaps I have mischaracterised Ms. Swift here, but the point is that these